django-json-api/django-rest-framework-json-api/docs/CONTRIBUTING.md

 ### Add maintainer

-In case a new maintainer joins our team we need to consider to what of following services we want to add them our:
+In case a new maintainer joins our team we need to consider to what of following services we want to add them too:

 * [Github organization](https://github.com/django-json-api)
 * [Read the Docs project](https://django-rest-framework-json-api.readthedocs.io/)